Lifetime Award Recipients

 Sergeant Paban Dhaliwal

-2024 Lifetime of Distinguished Service Recipient
+2024 Lifetime of Distinguished Service

 Sergeant Paban Dhaliwal has served as a police officer for 21 years and is known for his unwavering desire to positively influence the people around him.
 He has excelled in frontline policing, youth mentorship, community relations, and crime prevention.